ericgitonga/utilities/image_finder/readme.md

 4. **GUI not displaying**: Ensure Tkinter is properly installed with your Python distribution.

 5. **Low similarity scores**: Try adjusting the threshold parameter to find more matches.

+6. **Search taking too long**: For large directories with many images, use the Cancel button to stop the search prematurely and adjust your search parameters.

 ### Submitting Bug Reports